AMG has adopted best practices in corporate governance:

 • World-class, diverse, and experienced Board

-• 38% of independent Directors are female and 25% of independent Directors are ethnically diverse; two of three Committee Chairs are female
+• 43% of independent Directors are women and 43% of independent Directors are ethnic minorities; one of three Committee Chairs is a woman

 • Annually elected Directors